 Directions to Trailhead:

-Andrews Bald is an outstanding destination for hikers seeking spectacular views of the Great Smoky Mountain highlands.
-The hike is just long enough to escape the crowds at Clingmans Dome, but short enough for almost everyone in the family to enjoy.
+Most importantly, however, Andrews Bald remains an outstanding destination for hikers seeking spectacular views of the Great Smoky Mountain highlands.
+The hike is just long enough to escape the crowds at Clingmans Dome, but short enough for the entire family to enjoy.

-So, in the fog and mist, we began our descent down the southern flank of Clingmans Dome, also known as Forney Ridge.
-The first section of trail passes through a spruce-fir forest, which typically occupies the higher elevations of the Southern Appalachian Mountains, and is basically a relic of the last ice age.
+This first section of trail passes through a spruce-fir forest, which typically occupies the higher elevations of the Southern Appalachian Mountains, and is basically a relic of the last ice age.
 You'll immediately notice that many of the trees in this area are dead, or in the process of dying.
 This is mostly the result of the balsam woolly adelgid, a small insect that infests and kills Fraser firs.
-Since firs have little natural defense against adelgids, which were first introduced from Europe in the early 1900s, more than 90% of the Fraser firs in Great Smoky Mountains National Park have been killed.
+Since these trees have little natural defense against the adelgids, which were first introduced from Europe in the early 1900s, more than 90% of the Fraser firs in Great Smoky Mountains National Park have already been killed.

-At just over a tenth-of-a-mile from the trailhead the Clingmans Dome Bypass Trail (leading to the Appalachian Trail) forks off to the right.
-To continue on towards Andrews Bald, turn left here.
+At just over one-tenth of a mile from the trailhead the Clingmans Dome Bypass Trail branches off to the right.
+This connector path leads to the Appalachian Trail.
+To continue on towards Andrews Bald hikers should turn left at this junction.

-Roughly one mile from the trailhead the Forney Creek Trail branches off to the right.
-This trail eventually dead-ends at Backcountry Campsite 74 near Lake Fontana, 11.4 miles away.
-Go straight at this junction to continue on towards Andrews Bald.
+Roughly one mile from the trailhead the Forney Creek Trail will also branch off to the right.
+This trail eventually dead-ends into Lakeshore Trail near Backcountry Campsite 74, roughly 11.4 miles towards the south.
+From this junction hikers should proceed straight ahead to continue towards Andrews Bald.

-High elevation grassy meadows in the Southern Appalachians are known as balds, and Andrews Bald is the highest bald in the Great Smoky Mountains.
-However, without maintenance from the National Park Service, both Andrews and Gregory Bald would be reclaimed by forest.
-Both balds are also known for their spectacular displays of flame azalea and rhododendron blooms in late spring and early summer.
-Unfortunately, on this particular hike, we were still a few weeks too early for either.
+High elevation grassy meadows in the Southern Appalachian Mountains are known as balds.
+Andrews Bald has the distinction of being the highest bald in the Great Smoky Mountains, however, without periodic maintenance from the National Park Service, both Andrews Bald and Gregory Bald would be reclaimed by natural forest growth.
+Both balds are also known for their spectacular displays of flame azalea and rhododendron blooms during the late spring and early summer time period.
+Peak bloom for flame azaleas atop Andrews Bald usually occurs around early July.